UPSC Mains - Overview

 UPSC Mains Syllabus for Essay

-There is no particular syllabus for the essay paper, and here the candidates have to write two essays from a few given options.
-The total mark of this UPSC Mains paper will be 250, and candidates are advised to write their ideas in an orderly fashion to fetch maximum marks.
+There is no particular syllabus for the essay paper, and the candidates have to write two essays from a few options.
+The total mark of this UPSC Mains paper will be 250, and candidates are advised to write their ideas orderly to fetch maximum marks.

 UPSC Mains Syllabus for General Studies

-There will be four general studies UPSC Mains papers, and these papers will test the knowledge of the candidates on a broad range of topics.
+There will be four general studies UPSC Mains papers, which will test the candidates' knowledge on a broad range of topics.
 The UPSC Mains syllabus for the general studies paper includes history, geography, polity, economics, ethics, etc.

 UPSC Mains Paper